axelchalon/axelchalon.github.io/0-book-review/_posts/2025-08-04-tiny-experiments-anne-laure-le-cunff-summary.md

 	- "I made a pact to film myself every day for ten days and to share it online.
 This experiment unlocked an entirely new mode of expression to add to my creative repertoire."
 ^
 - **Cold curiosity vs hot curiosity** (rational vs emotional curiosity).
 Make experiments at the intersection.
-- **Procrastination is a sign.** Procrastination indicates a mismatch between head, heart, hand: rationality, emotions, abilities.
+- <a name="^procrastination-messenger"></a>**Procrastination is a sign.** Procrastination indicates a mismatch between head, heart, hand: rationality, emotions, abilities.
 Don't shoot the messenger; listen to it. procrastination is not the enemy.
 	- Head: Redefine strategy
 	- Heart: Redesign the experience
 	- Hand: Request support (delegate) or get training